A urinary catheter is a hollow, partially flexible tube that collects urine from the bladder and leads to a drainage bag.

 The catheters should be kept in place only for as long as necessary.
 Permanent catheters placed in patients undergoing surgery should be removed as soon as possible after surgery.

-The use of urinary catheters for the treatment of incontinence in patients and residents of nursing homes should be avoided.
+Urinary catheters for incontinence inpatients and residents of nursing homes should be avoided.

-The 2009 Infectious Diseases Society (IDSA) guidelines for urinary tract infections associated with the catheter indicate that a permanent catheter can be used at the patient’s request in exceptional cases and when other approaches to the management of incontinence do not They have been effective.
+The 2009 Infectious Diseases Society (IDSA) guidelines for urinary tract infections associated with the catheter indicate that a permanent catheter can be used at the patient’s request in exceptional cases and when other approaches to incontinence management do not.
+They have been effective.

 Intermittent catheterization is an option, but most patients become bacteriuric in a few weeks; The incidence of bacteriuria is 1-3% per insertion.

-In two weeks, the bacteria inside the tube and the bag have had ample opportunities to create a biofilm, providing a safe haven against most antibiotics.
+The bacteria inside the tube and the bag have had ample opportunities to create a biofilm in two weeks, providing a haven against most antibiotics.

-The improved management of urinary tract infections related to the catheter was approved as a national goal of patient safety for 2012.
+The improved management of urinary tract infections related to the catheter was approved as a national patient safety goal for 2012.

 A suprapubic catheter is a type of catheter that is left in place.

 Instead of inserting it through the urethra, the catheter is inserted through a hole in the abdomen and then directly into the bladder.
-This procedure can be done under general anesthesia, epidural anesthesia or local anesthesia.
+This procedure can be done under general, epidural, or local anesthesia.

 The catheter can be attached to the side of your body and attached to a collection bag attached to your leg.
 Alternatively, a valve that opens to allow urine to drain into a toilet can be attached and closed to allow the bladder to fill with urine until drainage is convenient.